100mslive/100ms-docs/common/faq.md

 Yes, you can use [Update a peer API](/server-side/v2/active-rooms/update-a-peer) to change the role of a peer from backend.

-### Have quieries related to for backend we need api's to create room and joining people to it and for website (Frontend) need guidance for components like video buttons and participants etc.
+### Have queries related to for backend we need APIs to create room and joining people to it and for website (Frontend) need guidance for components like video buttons and participants etc.

 You can use the [Create room server API](/server-side/v2/Rooms/create-via-api).
 The sample app for reference can be found [here](https://github.com/100mslive/100ms-web)

 ### Just want to know that if we create role with API and want changes to be synced in react SDK, so that we can use that role?

-Yes that is possible the template created on dashboard is universally used across all 100ms platfroms.
+Yes that is possible the template created on dashboard/API is universally used across all 100ms client SDKs.

 ### Is there a way to schedule these rooms for a certain date and time and send invites to certain email ids